lukasmartinelli/pgfutter/README.md

 ## Import CSV

-`pgfutter` is a great to take a quick look at Open Data sets in your favorite database.
+`pgfutter` is great to take a quick look at open data sets in the database.

 Let's import all traffic violations of Montgomery, Alabama.